-In addition to the sea-based Babur-3 SLCM, Pakistan continues to develop two types of nuclear-capable cruise missile as an integral part of its pursuit of a full-spectrum deterrence posture.
-The 700-km range Babur-2 is an improved version of the Babur (Hatf-7) GLCM that incorporates stealth design features.
+In addition to the sea-based Babur SLCM, Pakistan continues to develop two types of ground- and air-launched nuclear-capable cruise missiles as an integral part of its pursuit of a full-spectrum deterrence posture.
+The Babur-2, which the Pakistani military calls Babur Weapon System-1 (B), is an extended-range version of the Babur (Hatf-7) GLCM that incorporates stealth design features.
 It was first test launched in 2016.
-22 The Ra'ad (Hatf-8) ALCM, which Pakistan claims can carry either conventional or nuclear warheads to a range of over 350 km, has been flight tested seven times since 2007.23 Although the initial tests were conducted using a PAF Mirage III combat aircraft, some reports indicate that the missile may have been integrated with the JF-17 aircraft.
-24 In 2017 Pakistan revealed an improved version, the Ra'ad-2 ALCM, which reportedly has an extended range.25
+The Pakistan Army conducted a successful flight test on 14 April 2018.25 The Ra'ad (Hatf-8) ALCM, which Pakistan claims can carry either conventional or nuclear warheads to a range of over 350 km, has been flight tested seven times since 2007, most recently on 19 January 2016.26 Although the initial tests were conducted using a PAF Mirage III combat aircraft, some reports indicate that the missile may have been integrated with the JF-17 aircraft.27 In 2017 Pakistan revealed an improved version, the Ra'ad-II ALCM, with a reported range of 550 km.28